dudash/openshift-workshops/www-default/workshop-lab-rollbacks.md

 <i class="fa fa-info-circle"></i> You can integrate your CI/CD tools to do [rollbacks with the REST API][5].

 ## Summary
 In this lab we saw how you can configure a source code repository to trigger builds with webhooks.
 This webhook could come from Github, Jenkins, Travis-CI, or any tool capable of sending a URL POST.
 Keep in mind that there are other types of build triggers you can setup.
 For example: if a new version of the upstream RHEL image changes.
-We also inspected our deployment history and did a rollback of our running deployment to one based on an older image.
+We also inspected our deployment history and did a rollback of our running deployment to one based on an older image with the click of a button.

 [1]: https://docs.openshift.com/enterprise/3.1/dev_guide/builds.html#build-triggers